23 Sights in Chemnitz, Germany (with Map and Images)

 Propsteikirche St. Johannes Nepomuk

-The Provost's Church of St. John Nepomuk is a Roman Catholic church building in Chemnitz, Germany.
+The Provost's Church of St. John of Nepomuk is a Roman Catholic church in Chemnitz, Germany.
 Today's church was built between 1953 and 1955 according to a design by the Chemnitz architect Willy Schönefeld.
 The church is located in the southeast of the district of Kaßberg and borders on Reichsstraße and Hohe Straße.

 Wikipedia: St. Johannes Nepomuk (Chemnitz) (DE), Website